Abhay-Newput/Training/Singleton/Singleton.md

 They are two sides of the same coin.
 The word "instance" emphasizes the object's relationship to its class, while the word "object" refers to the self-contained run-time entity.

 ### An instance is nothing but an object created from a class blueprint or definition.

+## Thread

+A thread is a path of execution within a program, and modern software applications often have multiple threads running concurrently to improve performance and responsiveness.
+However, when multiple threads access and modify shared resources (such as variables, objects, or files) without proper synchronization, it can lead to unpredictable and incorrect results.

+### A thread is a path of execution within a process.
+It is a lightweight unit of processing that allows a single process to perform multiple tasks concurrently.

+## Thread-safety

+Thread-safety is a concept in computer programming that deals with ensuring that a resource or piece of code can be accessed safely by multiple threads concurrently without causing data corruption, race conditions, or other unexpected behaviors.

+For a resource or piece of code to be thread-safe, it means that it can be accessed and modified by multiple threads simultaneously without causing any issues.